3DEsprit/markets-notifier/README.md

 ## Options

-The filters options allows you to limit notifications to prodect names you provide as a comma-separated list; if the product is found in this list, you will receive notifications for that product.
+The filters options allows you to limit notifications to prodect names you provide as a comma-separated list of partial project names.
+For this to work, refrain from using spaces, and filter with a distinguing portion of the project name.

+Example:

+__Project Name__: Super Special Project

+To match the project name, any of the following filters will work:

+_Super, Spec, Special, Project_

+When filtering mutliple projects, you will only need to filter the portion of the name that is unique.